Financial Aid and Scholarships for Students Who Learn and Think Differently

 Other General Scholarships and Awards

 States also offer grants and loans.
-You can learn more through the high school guidance counselor or college financial aid office.
+You can learn more through the high school guidance counselor or the college financial aid office.

 A wide range of other sources may offer aid.
-Some target a student’s specific achievements, interests or background.
+Some target a student’s specific achievements, interests, or background.
 Don’t forget to check opportunities like these:

 Local organizations, like labor unions or the Elks Club

 All students interested in financial aid need to fill out the

 Free Application for Federal Student Aid (FAFSA) to be eligible.
 You can also contact the college’s financial aid office.
 Many schools offer grants, loans, and scholarships.
 Separate funding also might be available from college academic departments.

 Work with the high school guidance counselor and college financial aid office to learn about financial aid programs.

 Look for scholarships aimed specifically at kids who learn and think differently.